NYS Stargazing Permit

 Since several of these sites are near the ocean and may be breezy, astronomers typically prefer to park as far from the beach area as possible to avoid any salt-spray from hitting their equipment.
 They also like to park as far away from any security lights as possible.
 Any cars you see near the beachfront are likely fishers and not stargazers.

-It’s also a great idea to let fellow club members know when you are going.
+It’s also a great idea to let fellow club members, or even the Parks Department Police know at (631) 669-2500, when you are going.
 While Park Police do patrol these parking fields, it’s always best to be with someone else.
 There is no time limit for using the permit, it is valid sundown to sun up.